Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 No person could be more qualified to fulfill these dual roles as O’Sullivan, whose accomplishments during his own racing career both for the Wildcats and professionally have helped to strengthen the program’s legacy.
 O’Sullivan was a two-time NCAA champion as an undergraduate at Villanova, was a part of six Penn Relays titles and also captured a total of 10 BIG EAST crowns.
 He went on to become a four-time Olympian and is one of just three people ever to run more than 100 sub-four minute miles.

-In his 18 years as a head coach O’Sullivan has maintained the program in a place of national prominence.
-Over the years he has coached 15 national champions, 93 All-Americans and 180 BIG EAST champions.
+In his 19 years as a head coach O’Sullivan has maintained the program in a place of national prominence.
+Over the years he has coached 15 national champions, 103 All-Americans and 203 BIG EAST champions.
 He has also guided Villanova to seven Championship of America titles at the Penn Relays.
-Meanwhile, his teams have won one national championship while posting five top-10 team finishes at national meets, in addition to winning 11 BIG EAST team titles.
+Meanwhile, his teams have won one national championship while posting five top-10 team finishes at national meets, in addition to winning 12 BIG EAST team titles.
 O’Sullivan was named the Women’s Cross Country National Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA) in his first season as head coach (1998).
-He is also a six-time USTFCCCA Mid-Atlantic Region Coach of the Year and an 11-time BIG EAST Coach of the Year.
+He is also a seven-time USTFCCCA Mid-Atlantic Region Coach of the Year and a 12-time BIG EAST Coach of the Year.

 Villanova and the Four-Minute Mile

-Since then Villanova has added to its legacy with a sub-four equivalent run by Matthew Gibney in the 1500 meters at the NCAA Championships in 2009; Gibney later went on to post a mile time of 3:58.12 at the Flotrack Husky Classic in February, 2011.
-He was joined on the sub-four list by Carl Mackenzie, who ran a 1500 meters equivalent in 2010, as well as by McEntee in 2012, Denault in 2013 and Williamsz in 2014.
+Villanova added two members to its sub-four milers group on the same day in May 2007 when Bobby Curtis and Michael Kerrigan each posted sub-four times in a meet at Swarthmore.
+Since then, the Wildcats have added to their legacy with Matthew Gibney running a sub-four equivalent in the 1500 meters at the NCAA Championships in 2009.
+Gibney later went on to post a mile time of 3:58.12 at the Flotrack Husky Classic in February 2011.
+He was joined on the sub-four list by Carl Mackenzie, who ran a metric equivalent time in 1500 meters in 2010.

 Penn Relays Tradition